-Dancers are left to their own creative might to interpret individual songs as they see fit – an interpretation that can change with each performance by the way – and the audience needs to fuel its own creative flair to connect each part – the varied dancers, Steve Reich, silence – to the whole.
+Dancers are left to their own creative might to interpret individual songs as they see fit – an interpretation that is improvised at every performance – and the audience needs to fuel its own creative flair to connect each part – the varied dancers, Steve Reich, silence – to the whole.

-Although some parts may seem to be dragging along for some time, the show is an engaging tribute to creativity.
+Although some parts may seem to be dragging on for too long, the show is an engaging tribute to musicality and creativity.

 The performance closes with the award-winning Matria Etnocentra; choreographed by Cuba’s George Céspedes, DCC’s resident choreographer.